 Any attempt to get a grade on a test or assignment by using another person's work is academic dishonesty or cheating.
-Students who are detected using cheat sheets or plagiarizing (copying from other students or from published materials/submitting another person's work as though it were their own) will receive a zero for that assignment or test.
+Students who are detected using cheat sheets or plagiarizing (copying from other students or from published materials/submitting another person's work as though it were their own) will receive a Saturday Detention and an alternate assignment will be assigned (maximum credit 76% C-).
+Failure to appear at a Saturday Detention will result in a zero for the assignment.
 Any second occurrence of academic dishonesty in the same class will be referred to the principal.
 Students who allow others to copy their work are also subject to disciplinary action and/or loss of grades for the assignments that they allow others to copy.